Lecture recording & Live streaming

 4. Editing

 After the recording the videos need to be edited and published (also possible with live streams).
 You can do this in ILIAS or Tobira a few hours after the end of the lecture.
 You can cut the recording, remove breaks and add information.
-The effective publication takes place only after this step and again can take up to one hour.
+The effective publication takes place only after this step and again can take up to several hours.

 5. Location of publication